Skip to main content

 Add an invocation schema to a flow

-To add an invocation schema to a flow, click on the flow's trigger and select the Schemas tab.
+To add an invocation schema to a low-code flow, click on the flow's trigger and select the Schemas tab.

 Schemas tab in the flow designer